You may have heard of using Metamucil for diarrhea or constipation.

 What is Metamucil?

-Metamucil is a brand of bulk-forming soluble fibre supplement.
-The main ingredient in Metamucil is psyllium husk (also known as ispaghula husk) which is made from the husks of the Plantago ovata plant (1).
+Metamucil is a brand of bulk-forming soluble fiber supplement.
+The main ingredient in Metamucil is psyllium husk (also known as ispaghula husk) made from the Plantago ovata plant (1).

-Metamucil is available over-the-counter in capsule, granule, liquid and powdered forms (7).
+Metamucil is available over-the-counter in capsule, granule, liquid, and powdered forms (2).

 Alternative brands of psyllium husk include: